Potted Fruit Trees for Small Yards

 I’m a huge fan of gardening and I’m a huge fan of eating, that’s why I created an edible landscape at home.

-You can’t walk 2 feet in my yard without being able to snag some kind of fruit, herb or vegetable!
+You can’t walk two feet in my yard without being able to snag some kind of fruit, herb or vegetable!

-I have a virtual orchard of fruit trees and yet my suburban lot is average size, so how do I do it?
+I have a virtual potted backyard orchard of fruit trees and yet my suburban lot is average size, so how do I do it?

-I plant dwarf fruit tree varieties in pots and place them all over the yard!
+I plant dwarf fruit tree varieties in pots and place them all over the yard including many varieties of citrus including my favorite; dwarf Meyer lemon trees!

 Pineapple Guava